Aquatics GB Facebook cover

 Ash Cox

-Ash Cox – Executive Director of Business Affairs and General Counsel
+Ash Cox – Chief Operating Officer and General Counsel

-Ash Cox is the Executive Director of Business Affairs and General Counsel for Aquatics GB stepping up from his role as Director of Legal and Governance.
-Ash has worked for Aquatics GB since 2011 and is currently responsible for the organisations strategy and driving the organisation forward focussing on its strategic aims in performance, major events and international relations.
-Ash is also responsible for overseeing the commercial aspect of the business such as sponsorship agreements and the regulatory side including integrity.
+Ash Cox is the Chief Operating Officer and General Counsel.
+Ash has worked for Aquatics GB since 2011 and is currently responsible for driving the organisation forward based on its strategic aims in performance, major events, international relations, business services and growth.
+Ash is responsible for overseeing the business services team, including people and culture, diversity, equity & inclusion, governance, and finance plus the broad regulatory side that encompasses integrity and safeguarding.
 Ash is also responsible for the Company Secretarial function.

-Ash is a vastly experienced sports administrator having been involved in sport for over two decades.
+Ash is a vastly experienced sports administrator having been involved in sport for over two decades including 6 Olympic and Paralympic cycles beginning in Athens in 2004.
 Before joining Aquatics GB Ash worked in private practice and was an engineer prior to attending Law School.
-Ash played Basketball at a national level for a number of years, enjoys all sport and is passionate about health and fitness.
+Ash played Basketball at a national level for several years, enjoys all sport and is passionate about health and fitness.

 Chris Spice